Joliet District 86 board to consider firing custodian charged with possession of child sex abuse materials

 The Joliet Public Schools District 86 board will consider firing a custodian on Wednesday who is facing a charge of child sex abuse materials.

 The resolution to terminate the employment of Jeremy Ledesma, 23, of Joliet, is on the agenda for the 6 p.m.
-Board of School Inspectors meeting on Wednesday at J.F.
-Kennedy Administrative Center, 420 N. Raynor Ave.
+Board of School Inspectors meeting on Wednesday at Lynne Thigpen Elementary School, 207 S. Midland Ave., Joliet.

 Ledesma is a custodian who is facing a charge of child sex abuse materials following an investigation by the Will County Sheriff’s Office.